Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 ===========

-Add-ons can encapsulate certain functionality neatly for writing tools to improve your work-flow or for writing utilities for others to use.
+Add-ons can encapsulate certain functionality neatly for writing tools to improve your workflow or for writing utilities for others to use.

 While there are limits to what Python can do within Blender, there is certainly a lot that can be achieved without having to dive into Blender's C/C++ code.